wmsimien/p2p-api/README.md

 [![License: MIT](https://img.shields.io/badge/License-MIT-blue.svg)](https://opensource.org/licenses/MIT)

 ## Description
-A Client requested an application which will provide their buyers the flexibility to create a purchase requisition for indirect goods and services like marketing, media and advertising services or travel, entertainment, or facilities services and turning that request into a purchase order.
+A Client requested an application which will provide their buyers the flexibility to create a purchase order requisition for indirect goods and services like marketing, media and advertising services or travel, entertainment, or facilities services and converting that request into a purchase order.
 With more and more of their suppliers requesting cash on delivery, our client is researching ways of streamlining their process of making indirect purchases while maintaining some efficiencies and accountability in their accounts payable process.
-With a COD payment terms, the client can pay their suppliers online at the time goods and services are delivered.
+With a COD payment terms, the client can pay their suppliers online at the time goods and services are delivered and connect the entire lifecycle of procurement from one phase to the next.

 # Table of Contents